-Vice Provost and Director of Graduate Studies
+Associate Provost for Research and Dean of Graduate Studies

 STUDENT RESPONSIBILITY FOR GRADUATE CATALOG INFORMATION

 Graduate students are held individually responsible for the information contained in the Christopher Newport University Graduate Catalog.
 Failure to read and comply with University regulations will not exempt students from whatever penalties they may incur.
 Students beginning their programs of graduate study at Christopher Newport University should retain this catalog as a reference.